-*.RDat weight files, their gene identifiers, and physical positions.
-We have pre-computed
+*.RDat weight files, their gene identifiers, physical positions (and an optional

 *.pos files for all reference data downloadable below.
 Only weights in the file will be evaluated.
 The physical positions should correspond to the feature (e.g. TSS and TES) and will be used in the final output and for plotting.